ayadalshaikhli/My-Porfolio-2/README.md

 # My-Porfolio

 #### This is my portfolio and my first work.
 I learned how to add animations and transitions to the website, how to use flex-box and z-index.
-I learned how to organize my CSS and HTML and add a comment to make reading the website easier
+I learned how to organize my CSS and HTML and add comments to make reading websites easier

 ---